-- Specify 200 or 201 : calculationType.

-- Provide a file containing substrate in VASP5 POSCAR format, as shown on Fig. 12.
-This can be done using online utility: http://uspex-team.org/online_utilities/ substrate/ (after you get your slab model, you need to put it in your folder and run USPEX one time it will generate for you the "final" POSCAR_SUBSTRATE file at stop.
-With this file you can now run your USPEX calculations).

-- Specify the following parameters:
+- Specify 200 or 201 : calculationType. - Provide a file containing substrate in VASP5 POSCAR format, as shown on Fig. 12.
+This can be done using online utility: https://uspex-team.org/online_utilities/substrate/ (after you get your slab model, you need to put it in your folder and run USPEX one time it will generate for you the "final" POSCAR_SUBSTRATE file at stop.
+With this file you can now run your USPEX calculations). - Do not forget to specify vacuumSize which should be sufficently large to prevent interaction between periodic images of slabs. - Specify the following parameters: